ctu-vras/monoforce/monoforce/docs/DATA.md

 ## Traversability Data Structure and Processing

 > [!IMPORTANT]
-> Please note that the dataset is under construction is being updated.
+> Please note that the dataset is under construction and is being updated.
 > More information is available at [ctu-vras/rough-dataset](https://github.com/ctu-vras/rough-dataset).
 > This page contains a description of the dataset preliminary version.